Tape Syncs: What Are the Expectations?

 When you are actually doing the recording, you will find that there are long periods when the interview subject is listening to questions over the phone and the room is basically quiet.
 You may think to yourself, "Why did I bother recording room tone, when so much of the tape is quiet anyway?"
 If you listen very carefully to tape recorded in these dead periods of the tape sync, you will find that you can actually hear, very faintly, the sound of your client asking questions through the telephone receiver.

-Sometimes, as with Steve Curwood, the host of Living On Earth, the goal is to do a recording of such high quality that it sounds as if Curwood and the interview subject are in the studio together.
+Sometimes, the goal is to do a recording of such high quality that it sounds as if the host and the interview subject are in the studio together.
 This is a literal "tape sync," in the sense that they roll tape at their end of the interview in Boston and you roll tape at your end.
-They record Curwood asking questions and you record the interview subject giving the answers and when they receive your tape by Fedex, all they have to do is synchronize the two tapes together and the audience doesn't know that the interview was not conducted in the studio, but was done by telephone over a distance of thousands of miles.
+They record the host asking questions and you record the interview subject giving the answers and when they receive your audio, all they have to do is synchronize the two tapes together and the audience doesn't know that the interview was not conducted in the studio, but was done by telephone over a distance of thousands of miles.

-To achieve success with this, you need to use DAT tape and an above-average microphone.
-You will need a lot of control over the acoustic ambience of the room because you have to imitate the kind of quiet that Living On Earth will have in their studio.
+To succeed, you'll need a professional recorder and an above-average microphone.
+You will need a lot of control over the acoustic ambience of the room because you have to imitate the kind of quiet that the host will have in her studio.

-They will tell you exactly when to start and they might ask you to note the time on the counter that you start the tape rolling.
+They will tell you exactly when to start and they might ask you to note the time on the counter that you start rolling.
 You should let them know if for any reason you have to interrupt the interview.
-For example, if a dog pushes through the door and starts nosing around your equipment, you will need to stop the interview and sort it out.
-Ask the interview subject to explain to your client what the problem is, and let them tell you whether or not to turn your tape recorder off.
+For example, if a dog pushes through the door and starts nosing around your equipment, or if a refrigerator generator switches on, you will need to stop the interview and sort it out.
+Ask the interview subject to explain to your client what the problem is, and let them tell you whether or not to turn your recorder off.
 They may just let it run while you deal with the dog or other problem.

-Not all tape syncs involve such elaborate procedures as this.
+Not all tape syncs involve such elaborate procedures.
 Many times, if the tape sync is requested by a reporter, he or she will want your end of the interview recorded and will not record his or her own voice.
-This is a little less elaborate, but you should still maintain standards as high as possible.
+This is a little less elaborate, but you should still maintain high standards.

-Once you have finished the interview it is best to deliver the tape to the Fedex office immediately and have the job over with.
+Once you have finished the interview it is best to deliver the audio immediately and have the job over with.
+Ask your client how he or she prefers to receive the recording; don't be hesitant to ask for very clear instructions the first time.
 If it is an extremely valuable recording you may want to make a backup copy before you send it off, but this is not expected.

 The key to developing a good relationship with the people who might use you again for tape syncs is communication.
-When someone hires you, they will ask you what kind of tape recorder you have and what kind of microphone you will be using.
+When someone hires you, they will ask you what kind of recorder you have and what kind of microphone you will be using.
 They will hire you based on that information.
-If following that conversation your DAT breaks down and you can only bring along the old Marantz cassette deck, let your client know.
+If your gear changes, let your client know.
 They may want to make other plans.

-Depending on the distance you have to travel, a tape sync usually takes a minimum two and a half hours of your time, if you include time you might spend on the phone setting it up, time traveling to the interview, the interview itself and the time it takes to get to the Fedex office and home again afterwards.
+Depending on travel, a tape sync usually takes a minimum two and a half hours of your time, if you include time you might spend on the phone setting it up, time traveling to the interview, the interview itself and the time it takes to upload.

-You should establish a rate for tape syncs and stick to it.
-Find out what other producers in your area charge to do the work and set your rate accordingly.
-Don't undercut other producers.
+AIR has established rates for tape syncs.
+It's best to stick to those rates as a minimum, so as not to undercut other producers.
 Different client organizations might have different budgets and expectations, but the amount of work that you do won't change that much, so your rate shouldn't either.

 This is one place where independent producers are in a sellers' market.
 While it may be difficult for you to get your feature stories on the air and while you might find yourself always trying to get "them," to call you back, this is one situation where "they" call you for your services.
+Plenty of AIR producers make cash on tape syncs, and the work exists all over the world.
+Recent posts to the AIRdaily listserv have requested tape syncs in Ocras Island, Washington (for Snap Judgement); Fairhope, Alabama (for Radio Diaries); and Paris, France (for NPR).
 Sometimes show producers are in a bind and need someone to turn something around fast.
 In this kind of situation, it's not unreasonable to charge more money.

 If you do quality work; if you are available to work at the drop of a hat and if you are willing to work on weekends, you will find that clients will call to use your services again.